learn-academy-2023-echo/pig-latin-3-lil-piggies/README.md

 - First team member: What was your team's approach to solving this problem?
 Did the initial approach work out in the end?
 - Second team member: What was the hardest thing about this project?
 What is your biggest take away?
 - Third team member (if applicable): How did you manage the workflow in a group of three?

+TALKPOINTS!!!!!!!

+Struggled to comprehend existing code and already given us.
+Took some trial and error to figure out what we already had.

+Groupseudo code helped break out of our rut and understand more what we already had.